jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-10.md

 itself into the capitalist one.
 But this is really another proposition and one for which there is, on the face of it, no warrant whatsoever.
 All that can be averred is that this was the road by which events traveled.
 It does not follow that there was no other.
-In this case, by the way, it cannot even be held that The Vanishing of Investment Opportunity 117 those factors favored capitalist development for though they certainly did do so in some respects they obviously retarded it in others.
+In this case, by the way, it cannot even be held that those factors favored capitalist development for though they certainly did do so in some respects they obviously retarded it in others.

 Similarly, as we have seen in the preceding chapter, the opportunities for enterprise afforded by the new areas to be exploited were certainly unique, but only in the sense in which all opportunities are.
 It is gratuitous to assume